Quant-Insight/Qi_API/README.md

 # API_Starter_Kit

-This repository includes some examples of how to use Quant-Insight API.
+This repository includes some examples of how to use Quant-Insight's API.

 ## What do you need to start using the API?